 These bones are held in place by ligaments, the most important ones are the:

-The posterior cruciate ligament can be damaged in the following ways:
+The posterior cruciate ligament can tear or be damaged in the following ways:

 Symptoms of an injury include:

 An injured posterior cruciate ligament can be treated non-surgically with the following treatment options: